AbdalazizAH/example_Tarek_ahmed/README.md

 from data import ex  # Import your data

-from your_script_name import WOterFoolting  # Import the class from your script
+from woter_floot import WOterFoolting  # Import the class from your script

 # Use your data to create an instance of the class
 sw = ex["sw"]